 If a Christian wants to side with the atheistic view of a world where death existed for millions of years using the majority of the fossil layers as their evidence of slow gradual accumulation instead of a global Flood, then they have major problems.
 The fossil layers consist of many animals that have the remains of other animals in their stomach contents.
 As we’ll discuss later, Scripture tells us that sin brought about animal death, something that did not occur prior to the Fall.
-This rules out many of the rock layers as being evidence of million of years because the Lord declared that everything was originally vegetarian.
+This rules out many of the rock layers as being evidence of millions of years because the Lord declared that everything was originally vegetarian.
 The Flood of Noah’s day is a much better explanation of the rock layers, which show animals eating other animals after sin.

 And the Lord God commanded the man, “You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat of it you will surely die.”
 (Genesis 2:16–17)